djacu/nixos-on-zfs/install-explanation.md

 ```

 Finally, `select_only_disks_by_idx` takes the disk number user input, cycling through all the lines from the output of `get_only_disks`, and returning the `/dev/disk/by-id/` path for the device when it finds the correct disk.

+After the user is satisfied with the disk selection, the script continues on similar to how it is laid out in the OpenZFS documentation.
+Partitions are created on the disk(s) for boot, root, esp, and swap.
+Zpools and datasets are created and mounted to the partitions.
+A set of nix configuration scripts are generated and NixOS is installed.